 – Cuddly.
 They enjoy human interaction and are happy to snuggle on your lap.

 – Explorer.
-Usually looking for a lot of exercise, and preferring exploring during social time rather than being held or snuggling.
+They usually seek a lot of exercises and prefer exploring during social time rather than being held or snuggling.

-– Shy. they are naturally shy creatures, but some are more shy than others.
-As a sign, they may curl up when you go to hold them, and be a little less social than others.
+– Shy.
+They are naturally shy creatures, but some are shyer than others.
+As a sign, they may curl up when you go to hold them and be a little less social than others.

 Care Required When Owning a Hedgehog

-Getting a pet hedgehog may require more money spent upfront than some small pets like hamsters of guinea pigs.
+Getting a pet hedgehog may require more money spent upfront than some small pets like hamsters or guinea pigs.

-Keep in mind, however, that if your hedgehog becomes sick and requires veterinarian attention, this can cost up to $300 if he requires treatment.
+Keep in mind, however, that if your hedgehog becomes sick and requires veterinarian attention, this can cost up to $300 if he needs treatment.

-As far as maintenance goes, you will need to replace your hedgehog’s food and water each day.
+As far as maintenance goes, you will need to replace your hedgehog’s food and water daily.

-To keep the cage clean, you can spot clean daily and do a full cage cleaning about twice per month, or you can just clean the entire cage out once per week.
+To keep the cage clean, you can spot clean daily and do a full cage cleaning about twice per month, or you can clean the entire cage once per week.

-While hedgehogs are content in solitude, they do need to be fed and checked in on daily.
+While hedgehogs are content in solitude, they do need to be fed and checked in daily.

-If you travel a lot or are out of the house often, you should make sure that you have a family member, friend or neighbor that is willing to check them daily.
+If you travel a lot or are out of the house often, you should ensure that you have a family member, friend, or neighbor willing to check them daily.

-As they would be not familiar with who ever you choose to help out, it is important to have them introduce a few days in advance.
+As they would be unfamiliar with whoever you choose to help out with, it is crucial to have them introduce themselves a few days in advance.